Geoffrey Hippisley-Cox

 Colonel Sir Edward Geoffrey Hippisley-Cox CBE TD DL (29 August 1884 – 24 February 1954) was a British Army officer and parliamentary agent.

 He was honorary colonel of the Queen's Westminsters.
 In 1928, he bought Gournay Court in West Harptree, Somerset.
+He was appointed as a Deputy Lieutenant of the County of London on 11 August 1925.
+This gave him the Post Nominal Letters "DL" for life.
+He was knighted in the 1938 King's Birthday Honours list.